 - Mixed diagram

 In computer programming, create, read, update and delete (CRUD) are the four basic functions of persistent storage.
-Software Ideas Modeler allows you to express this functions using CRUD matrix.
+Software Ideas Modeler allows you to express these functions using the CRUD matrix.

 There is a lot of built-in types of diagrams.
 It's not enough?
 So you can create your own type of diagram with custom elements.
-You can specify kind, shape and style of the elements.
-You can define restrictions for nesting and for relationships.
+You can specify the kind, shape, and style of the elements.
+You can define restrictions for nesting and relationships.
 It is possible to set custom icons for elements and shortcut keys.

-In order to facilitate your work Software Ideas Modeler provides many arrangement options.
+To facilitate your work, Software Ideas Modeler provides many arrangement options.
 They allow you easily to adjust the layout of your diagrams.
 You can arrange diagrams using these tools:

 - Auto layout

 - Force Directed

 - Around Center